Atal Bihari Vajpayee Indian Institute of Information Technology and Management: Library

 The college was initially equipped with a main reference library with a capacity of 24,000 books and a reading room adjacent to it, inside the academic block itself.
 Recently, the college has opened a large three-story central library adjacent to the academic block that has centralized air-conditioning and has a capacity of 80,000 books.
 Moreover, e-resources and online journals are maintained as part of a digital library to further facilitate the students and scholars in their quest for knowledge.
 The library subscribes to journals, periodicals, and magazines in the area of IT and management.
 The library has videotapes and video CDs for use by the students.

 The Ministry of Human Resource Development (MHRD) set up the "Indian National Digital Library in Engineering Sciences and Technology" (INDEST) consortium.
 This provides students with a collection of journals and industrial database like IEEE, EBSCO, CME, ABI/Inform complete, Association for Computing Machinery Digital Library, IEEE - IEEE/IET Electronic Library (IEL)|IEL Online, J-Gate Engineering and technology, ProQuest Science journals and Springer Verlag's link.

 Academics

 Academic programmes

 The institute offers various graduate and postgraduate programs, which include Master of Technology (MTech) in various information technology fields, Master of Business Administration (MBA), PhD, and a five-year integrated BTech/MTech or BTech/MBA program.

-In 2017, the institute opened B.Tech CSE program which is its first graduation course.
+In 2017, the institute opened B.Tech.
+CSE program which is its first graduation course.
+B.Tech in Mathematics and Scientific Computing and B.Tech. in Electrical and Electronics Engineering were introduced in 2023.
 In addition, Management Development Programmes and Faculty Development Programmes are offered.

 It has been collaborating with Google since 2008 on the development of updated academic curriculum and collaboration, under the direction of Siddhartha Paul Tiwari, in relation to emerging technologies.